-The CPI measures non-local government costs such as clothing and household goods, and the price of fruit and vegetables.
+The CPI measures non-local government costs such as domestic and international holiday travel and accommodation, and the price of fruit and vegetables.
 Whereas Council goods is the price of asphalt, building materials and labour costs which do not increase at the rate of the CPI measures.
 The costs of services such as building roads generally exceeds the annual CPI index.